spinofsf/SDC-behavioral-cloning/README.md

 Recordings of driving in autonomous mode are available in the folder `out_videos`.
 The simulator i downloaded had a speed set to 9mph.
 Uploaded are videos in autonomous mode at speeds 9mph and 15 mph.

 The actual model is implemented in `behavioural cloning.ipynb`.
-This file also contains data augmenting and processing routines.
+It also contains data augmenting and processing routines.

 ### Model Architecture and Training